 The Media Center is a place for reading and research.
 All school rules apply in this part of the building.
-Upon arrival to the Media Center students must sign in at the checkout desk, state the purpose of their visit, and sign out when leaving the Media Center.
+Upon arrival to the Media Center, students must sign in at the checkout desk, state the purpose of their visit, and sign out when leaving the Media Center.
 Food is NOT permitted in the Media Center.

-Hours of operation are from 7:45 a.m. until 3:15 p.m.
+Hours of operation are from 7:30 a.m. until 3:00 p.m.
 Students must have passes from their teachers to use the Media Center for academic purposes only.
 Before and after school, students may come to the Media Center without a pass.
 The computer labs are to be used by appointment only.
 No student is allowed to use a computer lab without permission and supervision.

 All books may be checked out for two (2) weeks and renewed for an additional two (2) weeks.
-Patrons need their student ID's to check out books.
+Student ID's are required to check out books.
 Students with outstanding books will not be allowed to check out books.
+Outstanding balances for non-returned books will be added to student fees.